Skip to main content

 Step 7: Deploy to CloudBase HTTP cloud function

-5. Fill in the function name (for example: flask-app)
+5. Fill in the function name (such as: flask-app)

 6. Select runtime: Python 3.10

-8. Select the project root directory for function code upload
+8. Select the project root directory to upload the function code

-10. Click the "Create" button and wait for the deployment to complete.
+10. Click the "Create" button and wait for deployment to complete

 Step 8: Access Your Application